stealify/server-harp/README.md

 > can be deployed with DIREKTSPEED Server in production fully horizontal scale able even on a single server.

 ### What is DIREKTSPEED Server
+steal-server stealify/server is a Server and Application Delivery Controller
+  - Supplys Unifed Server Configuration via Modules
+  - Importent Modules are DNS, FS, SSR, PM steal-tools stealify/tools is a Cross Plattform Production Application and Any Asset Bundler as also task runner
+  - Dropin Replacment for grunt, and tools like that
+### stealify/prerender-middleware

-DIREKTSPEED Server is a Server and Application Delivery Controler that also serves doT Jade, Markdown, EJS, Less, Stylus, Sass, and CoffeeScript **as** HTML, CSS, and JavaScript without any configuration.
+serves doT Jade, Markdown, EJS, Less, Stylus, Sass, and CoffeeScript **as** HTML, CSS, and JavaScript without any configuration.
 It supports the beloved layout/partial paradigm and it has flexible metadata and global objects for traversing the file system and injecting custom data into templates.
-Optionally, steal-server can also compile your project down to static assets for hosting behind any valid HTTP server.
+Optionally, steal-server can also compile your project down to static assets for hosting behind any valid HTTP server via StealJS.

 ### Why?
 Development got Hard this Days if you want to stay up with current Technology.
 I wanted a Way to Develop Faster and Better then Ever Befor thats why i created this it enables us to Setup fast a Server with all needed Things and Focus more on the Application code.